peinanwang/cs5500_geospatial_projects/README.md

 ## Getting Started
 ### Prerequisite
 We are using Open3D 0.16.0, which only supports Python 3.10 and above.
 This project is developed in a Python 3.10.8 virtual environment.
 Since Open3D is the only limiting factor for the minimum environment requirements, we recommend checking Open3D's official <a href="http://www.open3d.org/docs/release/getting_started.html">documentation</a> for more information.
-You may need to install some additional dependencies in order for Open3D to work properly.
+You may need to install some additional dependencies for Open3D to work properly.
 ### Installation
 All Python modules required for this project are included in the requirements.txt.
 We recommend running the following command in a virtual environment.